Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Preliminaries

 \subsection{Basic probabilistic concepts}

-$\Law{X}$ denotes the {\em law} or {\em distribution} of the random variable $X$.
+${\sL}[X]$ denotes the \textit{law} or \textit{distribution} of the random variable $X$.

-Given two probability distributions $\mu,\nu$ over the same finite set $S$, the {\em total variation distance} between them is given by several equivalent formulas:
+Given two probability distributions $\mu,\nu$ over the same finite set $S$, the \textit{total variation distance} between them is given by several equivalent formulas: {\arabic{section}.\arabic{subsection}.\arabic{equation}} Another equivalent definition of $\dtv$ is

-Another equivalent definition of $\dtv$ is where the infimum is over all pairs $(X,Y)$ of $S$-valued random variables with $\Law{X}=\mu$ and $\Law{Y}=\nu$ (such a pair is called a {\em coupling} of $(\mu,\nu)$).
-This implies that for any pair of $S$-valued random variables $X,Y$ defined over the same probability space:
+where the infimum is over all pairs $(X,Y)$ of $S$-valued random variables with ${\sL}[X]=\mu$ and ${\sL}[Y]=\nu$ [such a pair is called a \textit{coupling} of $(\mu,\nu)$].
+This implies that for any pair of $S$-valued random variables $X,Y$ defined over the same probability space,

 We will need the following simple fact: if (for $i=1,2$) $\mu_i,\nu_i$ are probability distributions on the finite set $S_i$,